 - Use

-properties for consistent configuration. - Test transitions with demo
+BP_EnemyInfoto setSM_Behaviorproperties for consistent configuration. - Test transitions with demo

-before creating custom behaviors. - Leverage
+SM_Humanoid_CombatBehaviorbefore creating custom behaviors. - Leverage

-) for clear state identification inRunStateMachine
+Gameplay Tags(e.g.,Behavior.Combat.Attack) for clear state identification inRunStateMachine.

 - Use